GitHubChuanYu/Project2_TrafficSignClassifier/writeup_template.md

 Instead I decide to normalize the data because as mentioned in the class, a normalized input data is good for training neural network.
 The detailed reason is neural network training is a gradient descent kind of optimization process, in order to make sure the optimization coverges to the minium value of error function, a normalized input with zero mean and equal variance will really be helpful.

+Here is an example of a traffic sign image before and after normalization.

+![alt text][image3]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.